GT Writing Task 2 / Essay Sample # 103

 To begin with, job satisfaction depends on several cogent reasons, like wages and salaries, working environment and promotion chances for example.
 Firstly, salaries play a paramount role in affecting job satisfaction.
 In simple words, money helps employees attain their basic needs.
 Besides, it is deemed a symbol of accomplishment as higher salaries reflect a higher degree of contribution to the organization.
 Secondly, the working environment also plays a pivotal role in influencing job contentment.
 That is to say that employees need an atmosphere which is safe and healthy, and which caters to both personal comforts and is conducive to doing a good job.
 Last but not least, the potential for career advancement is another factor in a delightful career.
 This is because employees regard promotion as the ultimate achievement and when they get a promotion, they feel absolutely satisfied.

 However, it is well-nigh impossible for all employees to be completely satisfied with their job and workplace.
 In fact, a high-paid job exerts an enormous amount of stress.
 An employee who comes under pressure to work longer hours will not be satisfied with the profession, whereas a flexible job that entertains executives’ passion likely has low salaries.
-It appears that human nature is the formidable challenge for employees to find satisfaction in their occupations.
+It appears that human nature is a formidable challenge for employees to find satisfaction in their occupations.

-In conclusion, salaries, stimulating working environment and promotional chance are the major sources of job satisfaction but human traits are actually a great hindrance to working delight and job satisfaction for all is not possible.
+In conclusion, salaries, a stimulating working environment and promotional chance are the major sources of job satisfaction but human traits are actually a great hindrance to working delight and job satisfaction for all is not possible.